 and Ramzan.
-The mosque is then beautifully decorated with neon lights and flowers, this also provides for an occasion for Muslims all over Kolkata to unite and offer prayers in harmony.
+The mosque is beautifully decorated during the Muslim festivals or 'parabs' with neon lights and flowers, this also provides for an occasion for Muslims all over Kolkata to unite and offer prayers in harmony.
 In Muharram

 days, the whole area dazzles with a fair-like atmosphere.
 Attar, sweet fragrant water is available daily outside the mosque, except Sundays.

 Conservation of the Nakhoda Mosque

 The Nakhoda Mosque is among the heritage sites in India but it has fallen in the group of the endangered monuments.
 There are many measures taken to restore the glory of the Mosque, in the past few years.
 Situated in the Chitpore area the mosque has witnessed the changes that have occurred around the place, which was much down trodden and has transformed greatly in the present times.
 Developments have touched this remote place and here we get a glimpse of newest technology the boon of the civilized life.